johnchaffee/twilio-widget-websockets/README.md

 6. Create [Event Streams](https://www.twilio.com/docs/events) webhook for incoming and outgoing messages.
 You'll need to point it to the ngrok and/or heroku url above.

-_NOTE: There is a bug in Event Streams where it won't send inbound webhooks unless you configure a default incoming webhook for your Twilio Phone Number in Twilio Console > Phone Numbers > Manage > Active Numbers > PHONE_NUMBER.
+_NOTE: In order to enable Event Streams to send inbound webhooks you must configure a default incoming webhook for your Twilio Phone Number in Twilio Console > Phone Numbers > Manage > Active Numbers > PHONE_NUMBER.
 On the bottom of the page in the Messaging section where it says A MESSAGE COMES IN, select Webhook from the popup and enter a URL.
-The URL does not have to be your actual ngrok endpoint, just any valid URL.
-I entered `https://example.com` and that fixed the problem.
-We need to inform the Event Streams team about this bug..._
+It doesn't matter what the callback URL is.
+It can be your actual endpoint or a random one like https://example.com but be aware that the endpoint will have access to the payload of the incoming webhooks so you should probably send it to your server for security purposes.
+(We need to inform the Event Streams team about this limitation...)_

 Create a sink endpoint: